paul-barry-kenzan/pipeline-test-node/README.md

 Gulp Pipeline that generates an object which has a method to run unit tests locally using `mocha`.

-**NOTE: as this project is still pre 1.0.0, it is subject to possible backwards incompatible changes as it matures.
+**NOTE: as this project is still pre 1.0.0, it is subject to possible backwards incompatible changes as it matures.**
-Also, as part of a repo migration, version 0.2.0 will not install, so please use any of the newer versions**

 ## Install